open-portfolio/AllocData/README.md

 This is the `openalloc/valuation/position` schema.

-Each row of the ValuationPosition table describes a position captured at a particular time.
-It may represent multiple holdings of an account for an asset class.
+Each row of the valuation position table describes a position captured at a particular time for a valuation snapshot.
+It can represent multiple holdings of an account for an asset class.

 | Name | Type | IsRequired | IsKey | Descript |
 | ---- | ---- | ---------- | ----- | -------- |